The Co-operative

 How does the Co-op compare with other convenience stores?
 Read on to find out what more than a 1,000 Co-operative Food shoppers really think of it.

-The Co-operative is a mutual business owned by its 8 million members.
+The Co-operative is a mutual business owned by its eight million members.
 It was founded in Rochdale in 1863, and opened its first self-service food shop in 1912.

-Co-op Food recently closed some of its larger stores and is focusing on convenience, so we've included it in our first ever survey of the best and worst convenience stores.
+Co-op Food recently closed some of its larger stores and is focusing on convenience, so we've included it in our first survey of the best and worst convenience stores.

 What do customers think of Co-op Food?